zpaolo11x/Arcadeflow/README.md

 - 'Audio in videos (history)' : Select wether you want to play audio in videos on history detail page
 - 'Layout background music' : Chose a background music file to play while using Arcadeflow
 - 'Randomize background music' : If this is enabled, Arcadeflow will play a random mp3 from the folder of the selected background music
-- '❗ Per display background music ❗' : If this is enabled, Arcadeflow will play the music file that has the same name as the current display
+- 'Per display background music' : If this is enabled, Arcadeflow will play the music file that has the same name as the current display
 - 'Stop bg music in attract mode' : Stops playing the layout background music during attract mode

 #### BUTTONS